Judith McIntosh White

 White, J.M.
 (2013).
 Translating Science, Health and Technology: Reporters as Knowledge Transfer Intermediaries.
 Online Journal of Communication and Media Technologies, 3(2): 227-252.

 White, J.M.
 (2012): The Communicative Action of Journalists and Public Information Officers: Habermas Revisited.
 JournalismPractice.
 6(4):563-580.

-Over a 3-year period, Dr. White has produced two award-winning digital ethnographies on social justice themes:
+Dr. White has produced two award-winning digital ethnographies on social justice themes:

 White, J.M., Executive Producer; Adan Garcia, Director.
 (Debut November 2, 2014).
 No Place Like Martineztown.
 Winner, international Omni Award.
 Documentary film detailing struggles of Martineztown, an ethic/historic area of Albuquerque, to survive in the face of out-migration, urban renewal, and natural disasters.

 White, J.M., Executive Producer; Adan Garcia, Director; Carolyn Flynn, Script Writer.
 (Debut December 5, 2012).
 Just Call Me Joe.
 Financed by $4,000 RAC grant from the University of New Mexico.
 Shown (debut) to department and community members at Communication & Journalism Colloquium, 12/5/12.
 Winner of two bronze Telly Awards (national competition, 11,000 entries).
 Accepted at Albuquerque Film Festival for June, 2013 showing.
 Community showing in Questa, New Mexico, 12/15/12; community showing in Taos in February 2013; other community.
 Aired numerous times (with closed captioning) on New Mexico PBS channel, KENW, Portales.

 Dr. White’s classes are described as interactive, experiential, dramatic, and fun.
 She loves online instruction and is a masterful online teacher.